Giovannicampo/KalmanFilter/docs/KALMAN.md

-#### Next step of our project consisted in implementing the filter in real two wheeled robot built within ARSLAB, a laboratory of University of Catania.
+#### Next step of our project consisted in implementing the filter in a real two wheeled robot built within ARSLAB, a laboratory of University of Catania.